Liberty Mutual vs. Nationwide Auto Insurance in 2025 (Compare Rates & Options Here!)

 Payments and Quotes Made Easy

-Liberty Mutual offers auto-pay, payroll deduction, online and phone payments, and EFT through your bank.
-Both companies accept mail payments and let you manage your account online.
+Liberty Mutual offers plenty of options, too—auto-pay, payroll deduction, online or phone payments, and direct bank transfers (EFT).
+Both also take payments by mail and let you manage everything through your online account.

 Learn more: The Worst States for Filing an Auto Insurance Claim